 Find articles on a legal topic

 Periodical indexes are a good place to start when looking for articles on a specific topic.
-The most common index is the Canadian Abridgement: Index to Canadian Legal Literature, it is available in paper format or online through Westlaw Canada and LexisAdvance® Quicklaw®.
-The online format is the easiest to search and the most up to date.
+The most common index is the Canadian abridgement : index to Canadian legal literature, it is available in paper format or online through Westlaw Canada and LexisAdvance® Quicklaw®.
+The online format provides the easiest way to search and is the most up to date.

 When looking for commentary try these sources: